 - You can only use the Cricut Design Space software with the machine.
 It’s perfectly serviceable and easy to use for newbies, but more experienced crafters may find it a little basic

-Silhouette’s Cameo 3 is the major rival to the Cricut Explore Air above, and most crafters have a favorite between the two brands.
-It’s usually priced below $250, although price can vary up to around $300 (forgive us — it’s too good to miss out!).
+Silhouette’s Cameo 3 is the major rival to the Cricut Explore Air 2 above, and most crafters have a favorite between the two brands.
+It’s usually priced around the same price point too.

 We really like the Cameo 3 and consider it a cracking upgrade on the Cameo 2 — Silhouette fans will not be disappointed.